 Alessandro De Francesco - Biography

-Alessandro De Francesco (Pisa, 1981) is an Italian poet, theoretician and artist based in Strasbourg, France.
-He earned a degree in Philosophy at the University of Pisa and studied philosophy and comparative literature at the Écoles Normales Supérieures of Paris and Lyon and at the Technische Universität Berlin.
-Trained as a musician as well, he played bass professionally, attended the Siena Jazz International Master Classes and studied composition and electronic music a.o. at IRCAM (Paris), Accademia Chigiana (Siena), Centro Musica & Arte (Florence).
+Alessandro De Francesco holds a MA maxima cum laude in Philosophy from the University of Pisa (Italy) and a PhD maxima cum laude in Poetics and Literary Theory from the University of Paris-Sorbonne (France), that he defended under the direction of Prof. Georges Molinié.
+He is currently based in Brussels, Belgium and Basel, Switzerland.
+He also studied philosophy and comparative literature at the Écoles Normales Supérieures of Paris and Lyon, where he collaborated with the Centre d'études poétiques directed by Jean-Marie Gleize, and at the Technische Universität Berlin.
+Trained as a musician as well, he played bass professionally, attended the Siena Jazz International Master Classes and studied composition and electronic music a.o. at the IRCAM (Paris), the Accademia Chigiana (Siena) and the Centro Musica & Arte (Florence).

-In his essay on Alessandro De Francesco's first book Lo spostamento degli oggetti (Objects Moving), Martin Rueff points out the complex lyrical and philosophical articulations of Alessandro De Francesco's poetry and underlines the depth and variety of its international references.
-In Da 1000m (From 1000m), Ridefinizione (Redefinition) and the still incomplete La visione a distanza (Remote Vision), Alessandro De Francesco's poetry becomes more prose-like and post-genre oriented, but a strong continuity remains in all his work.
-Since the beginning, Alessandro De Francesco undertook a project of deconstruction of the borders dividing, on the one hand, national literary traditions and, on the other hand, lyrical and experimental approaches through a permanent redefinition of a series of key-themes: narrative, perception, emotion, sleep and dreams (from a perspective which is far away from any post-surrealistic seduction), childhood, possibility and events, information and media, technology.
-His poetry and artistic work is haunted by the questions related to the unspeakable and the unknown.
+Since his very first works, Alessandro De Francesco undertook a project of deconstruction of the borders dividing, on the one hand, poetry and contemporary art and, on the other hand, lyrical and experimental approaches to writing through a permanent redefinition of a series of key-themes: non-linear and multidimensional narratives, perception, emotion, childhood, possibility and events, information and media, technology.
+His poetry and artistic work are haunted by the questions related to the unspeakable and the unknown.

-Through the “reading environments” practice and an ongoing 3D text processing project, Alessandro De Francesco conceived the innovatory notion of “augmented writing" (www.augmentedwriting.com).
-This notion, spanning from poetry to sound and conceptual art, describes Alessandro De Francesco's critical use of technology and digital media within his writing and performing practice.
-A sort of iconoclast double of the "augmented" and "virtual" realities, the “augmented writing” consists of sonic and visual enhancements of the text through sound treatment and graphic design software.
+Under the aegis of "language art", Alessandro De Francesco conceived the innovatory practices that he calls "reading environments" and "augmented writing" (www.augmentedwriting.com).
+These practices, spanning from poetry to the sonic, visual and conceptual arts, describe Alessandro De Francesco's critical use of technology and digital media within his poetic and artistic practice.
+A sort of iconoclastic double of the "augmented" and "virtual" realities, the "reading environments" and the "augmented writing" consist of sonic and visual enhancements of multiple textual materials respectively through reading voice digital processing and writing design software.